Examining A Beautiful Mind, A Movie About Schizophrenic Man John Nash

 While movies and television can increase awareness of mental health disorders, they can also contribute to stigmatization.
 One example may involve media portrayals of schizophrenia, which are often criticized for their inaccuracy and generalizations.
-Numerous movies tend to show individuals with schizophrenia as being criminally violent, connected to the world of demons and the supernatural, or possessing superhuman abilities.
+Some movies tend to show individuals with schizophrenia as being criminally violent, connected to the world of demons and the supernatural, or possessing superhuman abilities.
+One exception was the 2001 movie “A Beautiful Mind”, a largely factual depiction of the life of famous mathematician John Nash.

 Research suggests that this type of stigmatization can be common, with one study showing that 64.5% of its 5871 participants with schizophrenia had experienced stigma.
 This type of stigmatization can have severe consequences, including recovery difficulties, low quality of life, and an inability to integrate into the community.